Applying for a Commercial Driver's License or Commercial Learner's Permit

-Normally your Virginia CDL is valid for eight years and expires on your birthday.
+Normally, your Virginia CDL is valid for eight years and expires on your birthday.
 Your first license will expire on your birthday in the eighth year of license validity.
-The CDL licensing fee is $8.00 per year, so your fee will range from $24.00 to $64.00.
-Endorsement(s) cost an additional $1.00 per year.
-A CDL instruction permit costs $3.00.

 Individuals required to register with the Sex Offender and Crimes Against Minors Registry (Virginia Code Chapter 9 of Title 9.1) (Registry) will be issued licenses valid for five years.
-However, they are not eligible for a Virginia commercial driver's license/instruction permit with an "S" endorsement during any period in which registration with the Registry is required.
-In addition, they are also not eligible for a Virginia CDL or CDL instruction permit with a "P" endorsement unless it bears a restriction code prohibiting the driver from transporting children for school and/or daycare activities.
+They are not eligible for a Virginia commercial driver's license/commercial learner's permit with an "S" endorsement during any period in which registration with the Registry is required.
+In addition, they are also not eligible for a Virginia CDL or CLP with a "P" endorsement unless it bears a restriction code prohibiting the driver from transporting children for school and/or daycare activities.

-Commercial driver's license fees will be based on how long your license will be valid (refer to the DMV Fee Chart for details).
-A standard CDL renewal license with no endorsements costs $64.00 and is valid for 8 years.
+Commercial driver's license fees are based on how long your license will be valid (refer to the DMV Fee Chart for details).
+A standard CDL with no endorsements costs $64.00 and is valid for 8 years.